-Murder trial at center of sanctuary cities debate nears conclusion
+Trial of undocumented immigrant in Kate Stenlie killing nears end

 Kate Steinle died a short time later at the hospital.

-Garcia Zarate was arrested a short distance from the scene about an hour after a police officer noticed he matched the description of the suspect.
+Garcia Zarate was arrested a short distance from the scene after a police officer noticed he matched the description of the suspect.

 Garcia Zarate was formerly known as Juan Francisco Lopez-Sanchez, one of several aliases he is known to have used.
 CNN and other media outlets previously identified him as Juan Francisco Lopez-Sanchez.